Keyrosin/ResolutionSwitchTool/README.md

 * **1680 × 1050**

 For each resolution, the refresh rate is automatically set to the maximum value reported by Windows for that mode.
-You can override the refresh rate when
+To reduce the amount of flicker during a switch, the tool reuses existing Windows display modes and skips the change if the display is already set to the requested values.

-needed:
+You can override the refresh rate when needed:

 ```powershell
 python resolution_switch.py --refresh 244